sriman17/Smart-Local-Discover-Application/README.md

-Use Bank locations as an Instance.
+Used Bank locations as an Instance.

 Architectural Diagram: